spcsezer/spcsezer/README.md

-### Hello there👋, Welcome to the my profile page
+### Hello there👋, Welcome to the my profile

 Hello, my name is Emircan.
-I'm student at İnönü University taking computer engineering.
+I'm university student and taking computer engineering.

-I'm learning C++, Java and Python.
-I'm interested in Vulkan API.
+I'm working on several programming languages.
+My goal is become a skilled developer.